evernym/mobile-sdk/docs/FAQ.md

 }
 ```

-- **Q: How to manage multiple apks after using abi split functionality as described above**
+- ## Q: How to manage multiple apks after using abi split functionality?

   There are different ways to manage multiple apks.
 We recommend to use a CI/CD system for app deployments to internal CI/CD platform and also to Play Store.
 In this way, it would become very easy to distribute all apks as per device architecture.
 We use [Fastlane](https://fastlane.tools/) for all our mobile CI/CD tasks and most mobile CI/CD platforms support fastlane scripts by default.
 Below is the fastlane script to upload all apks to AppCenter and to the Play Store: